-Who does the GHS Vendor Policy and Procedure apply to?
+Who does the Geisinger Vendor Policy and Procedure apply to?

-All vendors who plan to visit a Geisinger Health System (GHS) location must adhere to GHS Vendor Policy and Procedure.
+All vendors who plan to visit a Geisinger location must adhere to Geisinger Vendor Policy and Procedure.

 Do I need an appointment?

-Yes, all clinical, research, pharmaceutical and other non-medical vendors wishing to visit departments or clinics at GHS must have an appointment.
+Yes, all clinical, research, pharmaceutical and other non-medical vendors wishing to visit departments or clinics at Geisinger must have an appointment.

 Are there assigned parking areas for vendors at your facilities?